hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 A `diff_disk_settings` block supports the following:

-`option` - (Required) Specifies the Ephemeral Disk Settings for the OS Disk.
+* `option` - (Required) Specifies the Ephemeral Disk Settings for the OS Disk.
 At this time the only possible value is `Local`.
+Changing this forces a new resource to be created.

+* `placement` - (Optional) Specifies where to store the Ephemeral Disk.
+Possible values are `CacheDisk` and `ResourceDisk`.
+Defaults to `CacheDisk`.
 Changing this forces a new resource to be created.

 ---